divark/narrative-director-rs/docs/user-manual.md

 In order to move to the next paragraph, click the Next button.
 At any point, to move to the previous paragraph, click the Previous button.

+If you want to jump to a particular paragraph number, this can be achieved either by clicking the paragraph counter, or navigating to the Menu Bar and going to View, then selecting Go To.
+A prompt will appear asking for the paragraph number.
+When you are content with the number entered, click the OK button.
+This will now show the paragraph at the spot specified.

 To adjust the size of the text, go to the Menu Bar, click View, then Zoom In or Zoom Out.
 To change the font of the text, see [Changing Preferences](#changing-preferences).